denoland/docs/deploy/kv/manual/key_expiration.md

 ---
 title: "Key Expiration (TTL for keys)"
+oldUrl:
+  - /kv/manual/key_expiration/
 ---

 <deno-admonition></deno-admonition>

 Since version 1.36.2, Deno KV supports key expiration, allowing developers to control time to live (TTL) for keys in a KV database.
 This allows an expiration timestamp to be associated with a key, after which the key will be automatically deleted from the database: